 |Girls of O'Toole, from top: Ursula Andress, Romy Schneider, Capucine, Paula Prentiss|

 That's fine because, marriage-minded women or no, there's some of that giddy thrill of when you're 'on a roll' and women start fighting over you, or you just get lucky and for once aren't saying idiotic things and blowing your chances, and actually getting a bottle, a bed, and a girl together all at the same time and life is a jazzy gas.
 Even if poor Allen's character spazzes and Sellers is basically trying to date rape Capucine all through the film, why not forgive it?
 And if you have laughter, it doesn't even matter if you end up with nothing else.
 Just look at those crazy actors in this picture below.
-They're having a blast, and why not?
+They're all having a blast, and why not?

-So instead of getting upset, just think about the way young woman all claim they're helpless nymphomaniacs to a man and then refuse his advances a second later, and all the other things that have disappeared from films due to PC ethos.
+So instead of getting upset, just think about the way young woman all claim they're helpless nymphomaniacs to a man one minute and then refuse his advances a second later, and all the other things that have disappeared from films due to PC ethos.
 There was once upon a time a book called "The Joy of Sex" that was on every adult's bookshelf --even in suburbia.
 Nowadays there wouldn't be a book like that, now it would be The "Joy of Responsibility, Control and Prior Consent" - where even porn stars are required to use aesthetically depressing condoms and there are enough lectures about the importance of family values and settling down in every rom-com to turn off even a moralistic old studio like the post-code MGM.